Welcome to the best sailing school on the Great Lakes!

 Our course line up covers everything from Basic Sailing to Cruising to Advanced Sailing, Catamaran Courses, Group Events and more.

-Demand has been overwhelming this season for sailing school.
-At this point our 2021 classes are fully booked.
-We would love to get you out on the water, so please Give us a call or complete our application if you would like to get on the waiting list for 2021 cancellations or preregister for 2022 classes.
+We would love to get you out on the water, so please Give us a call or complete our application if you would like to reserve your 2022 class.

 Book 4 spots in any ASA 101/103, 103 or 104 (standard) course and receive private instruction with 10% off the regular rate.

 Call the Great Lakes Sailing Co. office (231) 941-0535 to confirm availability and book your class.

 Spend your time at home brushing up on a few key sailing topics.